 I Gotta Shake

 Get ready to play the rests in this silly song!
 Our fingers must rest from playing or holding down the note when we see a quarter rest sign.
-1st say ‘sh’ or ‘rest’ while playing.
-Then play again hearing the rest inside while playing the silence in the song.
+First say ‘sh’ or ‘rest’ while playing.
+Then play again hearing the rest inside while hearing the silence in the song.

 How to Skip

 Keep skipping with fingers 1-3-5 in the RH saying the middle anchor notes.
-Play the LH separate while singing 1st the chord color and 2nd the melody with this favorite song.
+Play the LH separate while singing the chord color and then the melody with this favorite song.
 We will put hands together soon!

 Duet time with shakers!
 Invite your child to play the chords on the piano while you or a sibling play shoot-the-bug-bug rhythm with a shaker.
 Switch!
 Make your own shaker with rice, beans, pennies, small beads, etc. in a plastic egg, empty spice container, or baby food jar.
 Shake away!

-Charles Gounod was born in 1818 in Paris, France.
+Our current puppet show, March of the Gnomes (actually called Funeral March for a Marionette, was written by Charles Gounod.
+He was born in 1818 in Paris, France.
 His mom was a piano teacher and his father was an artist, so he started receiving music instruction very early in his life.
 He attended excellent musical schools.
 By the time he was 21, he was receiving awards and prizes for his compositions.
 He also taught other musicians, most notably, Georges Bizet.
-Today people still recognize his songs, O Divine Redeemer, Ave Maria, and Funeral March for a Marionette (our current puppet show known as March of the Gnomes!)
 Can you hear the kings heavy down beat in this recording?